trentlarson/endorser-ch/README.md

 ## ToDo

+- add ability to send multiple claims
+- some error in console when I signed
+- bug when a claim is duplicated
+- fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)
 - add helmet
-- fix error: user claims & confirmations not showing (currently by non-subject should be by issuer) -- add action_claim.startDateCanonical
+-- add action_claim.startDateCanonical
    - and fill it
 -- add created date to each record
    - and fill it
 -- remove jwt.claimEncoded
---- above is necessary for release to Voluntaryists
 - deploy .env for endorser.ch
 - deploy hostname for demo-uport
 - in confirmation, check whether it really is a JoinAction